 You made your decision to resign with a calculated weighing up of the facts.
 Trying to do so with the flattery, emotional blackmail and other pressures in a counteroffer will inevitably mean that making a rational decision is virtually impossible.

 The same circumstances that caused you to consider a change will very probably repeat themselves in future if you accept a counteroffer now.
 The reality is that most people who are “bought back” leave within 12 months anyway.

 9. The bluff

-Fish that didn’t get away.
-Acceptance of a counter offer very often leads to a perception that you were only fishing in the first place.
+Fish that didn’t escape.
+Acceptance of a counteroffer very often leads to a perception that you were only fishing in the first place.
 This does your status no good with current or potential future employers or headhunters.

 10. The power of persuasion

 It would be surprising if they DIDN’T try to persuade a great employee to stay: and they have much more experience of handling resignations that you do of resigning.
 They are old hands and know what buttons to press to change your mind.